Before visiting an SA Water site, please check reservoirs.sa.gov.au for up to date site notifications and information.

 - 1 April – 30 September 7.30am – 5pm

-Regardless of signage, SA Water’s reservoir reserves will be closed in the following circumstances:
+Regardless of signage, SA Water sites will be closed in the following circumstances:

 - when the gates are closed/locked

-- where necessary to undertake land management works
+- where necessary to undertake proper land management works

-(n) You must leave all areas and facilities as you found them take all rubbish with you or place in bins if provided.
+(r) You must leave all areas and facilities as you found them, take all rubbish and waste with you, or place in bins, if provided.

-(a) Entry to the reservoir reserve and undertaking recreational activities is at your own risk.
-On entering and using the site you agree to indemnify SA Water (including employees, contractors and assignees) from any and all claims associated with the issue or use of the permit and/or access to the reservoir.
+(a) Entry to an SA Water site and undertaking recreational activities is at your own risk.
+On entering and using the site you agree to indemnify, SA Water (including employee’s contractors and assignees) from any and all claims associated with the issue or use of the permit and/or access to the reservoir.

-(b) Consumption of fish caught at the reservoir is at your own risk.
+(b) Consumption of fish caught at an SA Water site is at your own risk.

-(c) In making the reservoir available for recreation, SA Water offers no guarantees as to the suitability of the reservoir for fishing or watercraft (where authorised).
+(c) In making SA Water sites available for recreation, SA Water offers no guarantees as to the suitability of the reservoir for fishing or watercraft (where authorised).